U.S. dollar drops sharply after President Trump calls it 'too strong'

 Only a few months ago, Trump said Yellen should "be ashamed of herself" for keeping interest rates low.
 He said she was just doing that to help President Obama.

-Now the president said he does "like" low interest rates and that he has not made a decision on whether he would ask Yellen to stay on when her term expires in early 2018.
+Now the president said he "likes" low interest rates and that he might even ask Yellen to stay on when her term expires in early 2018.